bmhaskar/creating-a-react-app-from-scratch/README.md

 # creating-a-react-app-from-scratch

-This is a simple react implementation, as seen in [this article](https://blog.usejournal.com/creating-a-react-app-from-scratch-f3c693b84658)
+This is a simple react implementation, as seen in [this article](https://blog.usejournal.com/creating-a-react-app-from-scratch-f3c693b84658).

+It takse the same code and updates to use latest React, babel, webpack dependencies.

 ## Getting Started

-_(Note: this project was created in Node v9.3.0)_

 Clone this repo and install dependencies with `npm install`.
 ### Starting The Dev Server

 To start the server and start hacking, run